Freshwater Turtle Conservation

 What is the Zoo doing?

 The Minnesota Zoo is partnering with other state agencies to better understand the threats facing Minnesota’s turtles.
 Using radio telemetry and GPS transmitters, we are tracking threatened turtles to learn about habitat use and nesting locations.
-This data will provide information on turtle needs and help to inform effective management strategies.
+These data will provide information on turtle needs and help to inform effective management strategies.
 We are also investigating road mortality impacts on turtles by surveying sites around the greater metro and testing the effectiveness of mitigation strategies such as small animal exclusion fencing.
-Further, we will be installing electrified fences around nesting sites to help protect turtle eggs from predators during this vulnerable stage.

 What can you do to help?